gayedinc/howtocreatearesponsivenavbarwithjs/README.md

-# Navbar with JavaScript
+# Responsive Navbar with JavaScript
-In this project, I created the Navbar structure using JavaScript.
+In this project, I created the Responsive Navbar structure using JavaScript.